 Take Scare of yourself…

-…and others with this festively frightening selection of Halloween toys and gifts for this Halloween.
-A great selection of Halloween decoration, toys and sweets will be delivered in a black box decorated with Halloween stickers.
+…and others with this festively frightening selection of Halloween toys and treats for this Halloween.
+A fun selection of Halloween toy and sweets will be delivered in a burgundy box decorated with Halloween stickers.

 Take Scare of yourself Gift includes: